neondatabase/website/content/docs/introduction/monitoring-page.md

 The **Monitoring** dashboard page in the Neon console provides several graphs for monitoring the Neon project metrics.
 You can access the **Monitoring** dashboard from the sidebar in the Neon Console.
 The observable metrics are described below.

-Your Neon plan defines the data range you can access.
+Your Neon plan defines the data range of data you can access.

 | Neon Plan | Data Access  |
 |-----------|--------------|